Course: Data structures

 1) The students must respect each other and also

-2) I am not allowed to talk on anything but Data Structures.
+2) I need to stick to Data Structures.

-3) If a student has a question, I stop the class and answer.
+3) If a student has a question, the class stops and I answer.

 4) I will observe people participating.
 Asking questions and answering